eugeneoei/drf-postgresql-simple-jwt/README.md

-# Django REST Framework with Simple JWT
+# Django REST Framework with PostgreSQL and Simple JWT

+An experiment on Django REST Framework with PostgreSQL and Simple JWT.

 **Key Implementations:**
 - Custom user model by modifying `Django`'s default user model and set `email` as `USERNAME_FIELD` instead of the default `username`